Chem4Word/Version2/Home.md

 	* RACSO peak lists – the idea behind this is to be able to convert the spectral data entered by the user into the form currently accepted by the publishers (each publisher has a particular and slightly different house style) in the correct format and insert it into the document.
 Changing the ChemSS would change the formatting.
 	* Functional programming and performance - the code has been written in a stateless manner which provides an elegant design but is not optimised for performance.
 This is entirely in keeping with Donald Knuth's "premature optimization is the root of all evil".
 However Chem4Word has some areas (systems with many rings, interactive drawing) where many identical calculations are repeated and this is evident in performance).
 This is an area where modern programming methods (e.g. memoization) should be rewarding.

-This software also makes use of the Microsoft ChemSans and Microsoft ChemSerif font sets which are available at http://research.microsoft.com/chem4word under the Microsoft Research License Agreement.

-The release version of the program is available from the downloads page along with the source code as a .ZIP package.
-The source code is also available under [mercurial](http://mercurial.selenic.com/) from the Source Code tab.
 Since our beta release in March 2010 we have been making several usability improvements including an improved 2D editor, some bug fixes, and also a completely refactored codebase.
 The package names have been changed to better reflect what they are doing, we have added new packages and we have moved various pieces of code (for example the navigator) from one package to another.

 Copyright (C) .NET Foundation.
 All rights reserved.
 This code is licensed under the Apache License, Version 2.0.
 THIS CODE IS PROVIDED **AS IS** WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR NON-INFRINGEMENT.

 # History

 # Version 1.5 Now Fully Released!
 After a successful beta, **Version 1.5 is now ready for download**.
-This is the **full release version**, made possible by our wonderful team (Andy Wright, Eric Schultz, Mike Williams, Alex Wade and Clyde Davies) and by the splendid people at [ChemDoodle](url_http___www.chemdoodle.com_).
+This is the **full release version**, made possible by our wonderful team (Andy Wright, Eric Schultz, Mike Williams, Alex Wade and Clyde Davies) and by the splendid people at [ChemDoodle](https://www.chemdoodle.com).

 Version 1.5 addresses one of the most common requests for enhancements:  the ability to create your own chemical structures from scratch.
 We integrated the publically available version of the ChemDoodle editor to allow you to do this.

-We also have better integration with [PubChem](url_http___pubchem.ncbi.nlm.nih.gov_) services.
+We also have better integration with [PubChem](https://pubchem.ncbi.nlm.nih.gov) services.
 We have fixed a bug on querying the service, allowed paging through results, and also have sorted the results by relevance.

 Please feel free to download!

 # Version 1.5 Beta
 **Great news!** We now have the **beta** of the next version of Chem4Word ready for testing!
 We need **you** to test it.
 The most exciting new feature is integration with the ChemDoodle editor: you can now create your own chemical structures from scratch.
 There is also improved access to online repositories of chemical structures.

-If you want to help us beta-test it, download it from [https://chem4word.codeplex.com/releases/view/118025](https://chem4word.codeplex.com/releases/view/118025) .
-If you want to post test results, you can use the mailing list at [http://mailinglists.outercurve.org/cgi-bin/mailman/listinfo/chem4word](http://mailinglists.outercurve.org/cgi-bin/mailman/listinfo/chem4word) .
-If you want to post results on FaceBook, please feel free to do so but add the hashtag ‪#‎c4wbeta‬ .

 # Version 1.1 Release
-This release is the first release under the aegis of the Outercurve Foundation ([http://www.outercurve.org/](http://www.outercurve.org/)).
+This release is the first release under the aegis of the Outercurve Foundation .
 It is fully compatible with Word 2013 and also fixes some issues with OPSIN and PubChem downloads.
-Download it now from [http://chem4word.codeplex.com/releases/view/102798](http://chem4word.codeplex.com/releases/view/102798).

 This release could not have been possible without  Jim Piavis and his team at Microsoft.
 We'd like to propose a formal vote of thanks  for their dedicated effort in getting this released.

 # Version 1.0 release
-We are [launching](http://chem4word.codeplex.com/releases) the **Chemistry Add-in for Microsoft Word v.
-1.0** on 1 February 2011 and are also pleased to announce that we have become part of the Outercurve Foundation ([http://www.outercurve.org/](http://www.outercurve.org/)) in the [research accelerators](http://www.outercurve.org/Galleries/ResearchAccelerators/) gallery.
+We are launching the **Chemistry Add-in for Microsoft Word v.
+1.0** on 1 February 2011 and are also pleased to announce that we have become part of the Outercurve Foundation in the research accelerators gallery.